harshitsharma-dev/BharatX/DEPLOYMENT_GUIDE.md

 ## 🚀 Deploy to Render (Recommended)

-### Important: Python Version Compatibility
+### Python Version: 3.12.5
-This application requires **Python 3.11** for optimal compatibility with all dependencies.
-A `runtime.txt` file is included to specify this.
+This application is built and tested with **Python 3.12.5** for optimal performance and compatibility.
+The `runtime.txt` file specifies this version for cloud deployment.

 ### Option 1: Deploy from GitHub (Recommended)